willfindlay/bpfbox-presentation/ccsw/notes.md

   of benchmarking tests.
 In each test, we compared bpfbox's overhead to the overhead of AppArmor.

-- The Phoronix OSBench suite measures a basic operating system functionality, such as spawning processes, memory allocations, and filesystem accesses.
+- The Phoronix OSBench suite measures basic operating system functionality, such as spawning processes, memory allocations, and filesystem accesses.
+These tests generally strongly reflect the kind of events that bpfbox interposes on, and thus can provide a general idea of bpfbox's overhead on the overall system.

 - The Phoronix Apache suite measures the performance of the Apache httpd webserver based on how many packets it can process per second.
+This gives us an idea of bpfbox's relative overhead on a busy webserver workload.

 - Finally, we used an ad-hoc kernel compilation benchmark to measure the userspace, kernelspace, and elapsed-time overhead of Linux kernel compilation.
-  This test involves a heavy workload that spawns a large amount of processes.
+  This test involves a heavy workload that spawns a large amount of processes, which is useful for measuring bpfbox's performance overhead on a very computationally heavy task.

 # Slide 15: Performance Evaluation (Results)